Victorian Railways flat wagons: Cement traffic—KCC

 When the Snowy Mountains hydro-electric project was under construction in the 1960s, cement was railed from Geelong to Cudgewa then shifted to road vehicles for final delivery.

 To make this trans-shipment easier and faster, custom plywood containers were designed and a group of 170 randomly assorted open, flat and ten cattle wagons were modified between 1962 and 1965 to transport them.
 The open wagons had their doors removed and the cattle wagons had their entire bodies removed, then container securing plugs were fitted.
 Each KCC wagon could carry two, seven-ton loaded cement containers.

 The Cudgewa line was one of Victoria's steepest, and runaway vehicles were frequent leading to some of the KCC fleet being scrapped after only a year or two in service.
 One such train was recorded at twice the maximum permitted speed around a curve before derailing.
 Written-off KCC wagons were replaced with other conversions taking on the same number.

 As the cement traffic reduced the KCC wagons were stored, then modified for other uses as required.
 Generally speaking they were converted to IC (coal tippler), IK (safety wagons) and IT (timber wagons) between 1966 and 1969.
 Only six remained by mid 1975, stored at Newport Workshops, and even these were scrapped by 1980.

 Motor car bodies—KF

 In 1959, a set of 124 I and IA wagons were converted with doors removed, for the transport of motor car bodies from North Geelong to the new Ford plant at North Campbellfield.
 The wagons were initially coded KF 1–124, but this changed to KW in 1961 when the "F" suffix was used to identify "fast" vehicles with upgraded bogies, allowing running at 50 mph.
 By this point only 58 of the fleet were still running.

 Each wagon could hold two motor car bodies, one on the floor and another suspended on removable beams attached to stanchions where the doors had previously been attached to the wagon bodies.
 The wagons weighed 7.5 tons each.

 In 1962 a further 100 wagons were added to the KW fleet, becoming KW125–224; these ex-open wagons only had their doors removed, so could only transport one car body each rather than two.

-From 1962–1964 the fleet was either scrapped, restored to I/IA format, or converted to DW water, IT timber or KCC cement wagons.
+From 1962 to 1964 the fleet was either scrapped, restored to I/IA format, or converted to DW water, IT timber or KCC cement wagons.